 Among other professional experiences, she was assistant curator of the Canadian delegation at the 56th Venice Biennale (2015), co-editor of Questionner l’avenir.
 Réflexions sur la réactualisation de la Biennale de Montréal (Éditions d’art Le Sabord, 2015), and publications coordinator at the MOMENTA Biennale (2017).

 In 2010, she was named ambassador of UQAM’s Faculty of Arts.
 In 2013, she sat on the Quebec government’s Groupe de travail sur la philanthropie culturelle.
-She sits on the board of directors of the Conseil des arts et des lettres du Québec and is a member of the Musée national des beaux-arts du Québec acquisitions committee and of the Montreal Public Art Bureau.
+She sits on the Conseil des arts et des lettres du Québec's board of directors and is a member of the Musée national des beaux-arts du Québec acquisitions committee.

 Marie-Claude Landry became curator of collections at the Musée d’art de Joliette in 2017.
 Since then, she has focused on the development, dissemination, and management of the institution’s 8,500 artworks.
 From 2011 to 2017, she was the museum’s curator of contemporary art from 1950 to the present.
 Among her achievements are the exhibitions Le musée s’expose.
 Regard sur les collections du Musée d’art de Joliette; Marion Wagschal, Colossus; and Yan Giguère.
 Croisements.
 In the last few years, she has sat on some thirty juries, notably the prestigious Sobey Art Award in 2013, and has coordinated various publications, including the first monograph on Yan Giguère and Récits d’un territoire révélé, a book about the cultural history of the Lanaudière region from 1939 to the present day.
 Over the past ten years, she has developed expertise in management, contemporary art research, and museum conservation.
 She studied art history at the Université du Québec à Montréal.